 - make sure your flour paste is completely lump free before streaming it into your stew.
 Any lumps once added will be difficult, if not impossible, to whisk into the gravy.
 Continue whisking until things thicken up – ending whisking too soon can result in larger lumps and uneven gravy thickness.

-If you make this Skillet Stew, let me know in the comments below, and feel free to give it a rating!
+If you make this Skillet Stew, be sure to let me know in the comments below and give it a rating in the recipe card!
 Also, I love connecting on Instagram where you can tag me in your creations using my recipes.
-I love seeing what you’re up to in the kitchen!
+Thank you for reading along!

 - 3-4 tbsp olive oil, divided